postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

   ![Collect Block](https://assets.postman.com/postman-labs-docs/all-blocks/collect-block.png)

-  **Item:** Takes in a single item from a for loop
+  **Item:** Takes in a single item from a for loop.

-  **List:** Creates a list of all items sent to this block in the for loop
+  **List:** Creates a list of all items sent to this block in the for loop.

-  **Finish:** Sends an event when the block is complete (when the for loop has ended and every item is in a new list)
+  **Finish:** Sends an event when the block is complete (when the for loop has ended and every item is in a new list).

 - **Repeat**